aslepyan/CompressiveTactileSubsampling/README.md

 We sincerely appreciate Becca Greene, Aidan Aug, Sriramana Sankar, and Trac Tran for their advice on this work.

 ## Contact
-If you have any questions or inquiries, please feel free to [contact me](mailto:aslepya1@jhu.edu).
+If you have any questions or inquiries, please feel free to contact this [email](mailto:aslepya1@jhu.edu).

 ## References
+[^SRC]: Robust face recognition via sparse representation
+[^FastOMP]: An Efficient FPGA Implementation of Orthogonal Matching Pursuit With Square-Root-Free QR Decomposition
+[^KSVD]: K-SVD: An Algorithm for Designing Overcomplete Dictionaries for Sparse Representation